Nada Hafez

 Nada Hafez (born 28 August 1997) is an Egyptian sabre fencer.
-She competed at the 2016 Summer Olympics and 2020 Summer Olympics in Sabre.
+She competed at the 2016 Summer Olympics, 2020 Summer Olympics and 2024 Summer Olympics in Sabre.

 Career

-In 2014, she became a member of the Egyptian National Senior Fencing Sabre Women´s Team.
-In 2015, she won her first Egyptian Senior Women´s Sabre National Republic Competition.
+In 2014, she became a member of the Egyptian National Senior Fencing Sabre Women's Team.
+In 2015, she won her first Egyptian Senior Women's Sabre National Republic Competition.

-In 2016, she qualified through the African zonal qualification (Algeria) to the 2016 Rio Olympics and in 2021, she qualified for the Tokyo Olympics.
-Nada won one silver (2018) and two bronze (2019, 2014) at the African zonal championship.
+In 2016, she qualified through the African zonal qualification (Algeria) to the 2016 Summer Rio Olympics and in 2021, she qualified for the Summer Tokyo Olympics.
+Hafez won one silver (2018) and two bronze (2019, 2014) at the African zonal championship.
 She also won the bronze medal at the Belgium Tournoi satellite.

+She competed at the 2024 Olympic Games in Paris while seven months pregnant.
+She beat American Elizabeth Tartakovsky 15-13 before losing 15-7 to South Korean Jeon Ha-young.

+Personal life

+Hafez is an Egyptian national champion in gymnastics.
+She attended Cairo University where she earned a degree in Medicine in 2022, going on to work as a clinical pathologist.

+On March 2, 2023, Hafez married cardiothoracic surgeon Ibrahim Ihab.
+While competing at the 2024 Olympic Games, it was revealed that Hafez was 7 months pregnant with their first child.

+Hafez gave birth to said child, daughter Zeina Ibrahim Osman on 14 October 2024.